PamPayne/argentina-ba-province/qf-high-level-analysis-for-argentina-buenos-aries-province.md

 The participant will see the balance of the games account in real time, as well as the registration of all the participations or plays made, at least during the last 30 (thirty) days.

-Note: We can provide Playcheck data for gaming history.
+**Note:** We can provide **Playcheck** data for gaming history.
 The operator will need to provide the additional data mentioned

 ## External Register

-The Enforcement Authority shall keep an electronic updated Registry of Players’ Voluntary Exclusion, which shall be linked to the players’ registry, to ensure the exclusion of any players that have registered therein.
+The **Enforcement Authority** shall keep an electronic updated **Registry of Players’ Voluntary Exclusion**, which shall be linked to the players’ registry, to ensure the exclusion of any players that have registered therein.

 ## Games Rules